NGEET/fates-docs/docs/source/fates_tech_note.rst

 vegetation and soils, leading to disturbance to water, energy, and carbon cycling, as well as ecosystem integrity (:ref:`Keller et al., 2004 <kelleretal2004>`; :ref:`Asner et al., 2004 <asneretal2004>`).

-The new selective logging module in FATES mimics the ecological, biophysical, and biogeochemical processes following a logging event.
+The selective logging module in FATES mimics the ecological, biophysical, and biogeochemical processes following a logging event.
 The module
 (1) specifies the timing and areal extent of a logging event; (2) calculates the fractions of trees that are damaged by direct felling, collateral damage,